NileshSingh-Sengar/pei_assessment/README.md

 - Phone values #ERROR! and negative numbers are corrupt source data — set to NULL
 - Customer names with embedded digits or special characters (e.g. Gary567 Hansen) are dirty, which are cleaned with regex
 - Duplicate product_id rows represent the same product across different states — deduplicated by keeping the lowest price row
-- Postal codes with fewer than 5 digits have had their leading zero stripped by Excel

 ## Design Decisions